E-Invoicing under GST: Applicability and New Limit

 Applicability of E-Invoicing

-1. Turnover Threshold: In the beginning, the process of e-invoicing was made mandatory for businesses which have an annual aggregate turnover exceeding Rs.
+1. Turnover Threshold: In the beginning, the process of e-invoicing was made mandatory for businesses that have an annual aggregate turnover exceeding Rs.
 500 crores.
 After some time, the threshold was cut down and came under the slab of Rs.
 50 crores.
 Recently, the government announced a further reduction in the turnover threshold to Rs.5 crore, effective from 1st August 2023.
 Due to this step, smaller businesses come under the ambit of e-invoicing.

 • Insurance, banking sector and financial institutions.